 - 3 Best Convection Microwave Ovens - Reviews

-If you have been considering replacing your existing convection microwave oven or want to upgrade from a standard microwave oven there are plenty of models to choose from.
+If you have been considering replacing your existing convection microwave oven or want to upgrade from a standard microwave oven, there are plenty of models.
 We review three of the best convection microwave ovens, provide a comprehensive buyer's guide and discuss what makes a convection microwave oven a good purchase.